protojour/migrado/README.md

 $ migrado run
 ```

-migrado stores migration state in a configurable collection, see `--help` or [Environment vars](#environment-vars) for details.
+Migrado stores migration state in a configurable collection, see `--help` or [Environment vars](#environment-vars) for details.

 If you wrote a `reverse()` migration, you can revert to an earlier point by specifying a target migration id.
 To revert to the initial migration: